vocdoni/docs/docs/architecture/components/entity.md

 * Any serious organization should definitely provide its own set of Gateways, in order not to depend on us
 * If you hare hosting your bootnode server and/or your own Gateways, tell us about it and we can include them too

-The `vndr.vocdoni.bootnodes` text field provides a data structure with the currently active bootnodes:
+The `vndr.vocdoni.gateway.bootnodes` text field provides a data structure with the currently active bootnodes:

 ```json
 [